Overview of search-time field extraction

 You can also create and maintain field extractions by making edits directly to

-It's important to note that the configuration files do enable you to do more things with search-time field extractions than Manager currently does.
-For example with the config files you can you can set up:
+It's important to note that the configuration files do enable you to do more things with search-time field extractions than Splunk Web currently does.
+For example, with the config files you can set up:

 - Delimiter-based field extractions.